DeltaXML/vscode-xslt-tokenizer/README.md

-# XPath Rising
+# XPath-Embedded

 A VSCode extension for the syntax highlighting of XPath 3.1, XSLT 3.0 and other languages that host XPath.

 This project uses the proposed API for Semantic Tokens VSCode Extensions.
-XPath Rising will be published to the VSCode Extension MarketPlace once the proposed API is incorporated into a stable release of VSCode.
+XPath-Embedded will be published to the VSCode Extension MarketPlace once the proposed API is incorporated into a stable release of VSCode.

 _An XSLT sample file loaded in VSCode with the extension running:_